shawngerrard/personal-projects-development/README.md

 chmod 600 ~/.ssh/authorized_keys
 ```

-Now we need to update the new *authorized_keys* file with the public key data we copied earlier.
+Now we need to update the new *~/.ssh/authorized_keys* file with the public key data we copied earlier.
+The following code snippet will send the contents of the clipboard into the *authorized_keys* file.

 ```
+cat >> ~/.ssh/authorized_keys
 ```